"Pretty and boujee": Iyabo Ojo, Kiekie, others slay at Kamo's classy wedding

 It was a black dress which dropped on her ankles, while the hand area was designed with a yellow 'aso-oke' fabric.

-She complimented her outfit with a small yellow handbag which gave her a chic look and got her fans applauding her.
+She complemented her outfit with a small yellow handbag which gave her a chic look and got her fans applauding her.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!